There are many different habits and workouts you can do to improve your life. What about doing calisthenics, what benefits can you expect?

 12. No complicated technique required

-Some machines and workout almost require a university degree before you can use them optimally.
+Some machines and workouts almost require a university degree before you can use them optimally.
 For example some kettlebell workouts or something like dancing can be slightly more complicated to get started with.

 When trying to stick to an exercise routine you want to be able to start as soon as possible and as few reasons as possible to not work out.